Chaabilo22/lab5-frameworks/README.md

  Tools Used & Our Experience
  Bootstrap
-We used Bootstrap to quickly build a responsive page layout using the grid system.
-Allowing us to style the navbar, alerts, buttons, and layout without writing any custom CSS.
-Experience: It was easy to implement and good for structured design.
-We appreciated the ready-made components.
+Using Bootstrap's grid system, we quickly created a responsive page layout and easily styled UI elements like navbars, alerts, and buttons without custom CSS.
+Our experience was positive, finding it straightforward to implement and appreciating the pre-built components that enabled a structured design

 Tailwind CSS
 Tailwind CSS was used to build a card-style layout using utility-first classes like `bg-white`, `rounded`, `shadow`, etc.